KJHJason/Cultured-Downloader-CLI/README.md

 This program has only been tested on Windows 10.
 Hence, if you encounter any issues on other operating systems, I may not be able to help you.

+## Known Issue(s)

+### File access denied error when downloading with the `--overwrite=true` flag...

+- What the flag does:
+  - Regardless of this flag, the program will overwrite any incomplete downloaded file by verifying against the Content-Length header response.
+  - If the size of locally downloaded file does not match with the header response, the program will re-download the file.
+  - Otherwise, if the Content-Length header is not present in the response, the program will only skip the file if the file already exists.
+  - However, if there's a need to overwrite the skipped files, you can use this flag to do so.
+  - You should only use this for websites like Pixiv Fanbox which does not return a Content-Length header in their response.
+- Causes:
+  - This is caused by the antivirus program on your PC, flagging the program as a malware and stopping it from executing normally.
+  - This is due to how the programs works, it will try to check the image file size by doing a HEAD request first before doing a GET request for downloading.
+    - In the event that the Content-Length is not in the response header, it will re-download the file if the overwrite flag is set to true.
+    - Usually, this is not a problem for Fantia and Pixiv, but for Pixiv Fanbox, it will not return the Content-Length in the response header, which is why the program will try to re-download all the files and overwrite any existing files.
+Hence, the antivirus program will flag the program as a ransomware and stop it from executing normally.
+- Solutions:
+  - Please exclude `cultured-downloader-cli.exe` or the compiled version of the program from your antivirus software as it can be flagged as a ransomware as previously explained above in the Causes.
+    - `go run .` will also NOT work as it will still be blocked by the antivirus program.
+Hence, you will need to build the program first and then run it.
+    - By running `go build . -o cultured-downloader-cli.exe` in the src directory of the project, it will build the program and create an executable file.

 ## Disclaimers

 - Cultured Downloader is not liable for any damages caused.
 - Pixiv:
   - Pixiv API calls are throttled to avoid being rate limited.
-    - You can try using the `-pixiv_refresh_token` flag instead of the `-pixiv_session` flag if you prefer faster downloads as it generally has lesser API calls but at the expense of a less flexible download options.
+    - You can try using the `--refresh_token` flag instead of the `--session` flag if you prefer faster downloads as it generally has lesser API calls but at the expense of a less flexible download options.
   - Try not to overuse the program when downloading from Pixiv as it can cause your IP to be flagged by Cloudflare.

 ## Usage Example